SharePoint Site Footer

 - 8 links or labels

-Following picture demonstrates a footer with a label with additional labels and links.
+Following picture demonstrates a footer with a logo, footer name and labels and links.

 Controlling footer rendering using code or PowerShell

 You can control the footer existence with a